 Tourism is already a growth engine for the Snowy Mountains, however the precinct master plan will identify opportunities to:

-- promote the development of year-round attractions and improve amenities of the area
+- develop year-round attractions and improve amenities;

 For more information: